andremacola/acf-onyx-poll/readme.md

 - [x] Disable all plugin CSS and use your own
 - [x] Custom columns on Wordpress data table admin area
 - [x] Translations support

+## TO DO

 - [ ] Support for images (is coming)
 - [ ] Custom Gutemberg Block
 - [ ] Email notification when poll is expired (considering)
 - [ ] Select multiple options to vote (considering)
 - [ ] Documentation/Wiki for users and developers
+- [ ] Javascript Refactoring for better code view and maintenance

 ## OBSERVATIONS